IlanaB11/UV-Vis-Analysis/README.md

 ## Graph Visuals

 ## Download Files
-Cleaned File: remove text description, unfinished trails, and
+Cleaned File
+<ul> Drop text description of data collection method and instrumentation </ul>
+<ul> Drop unfinished trials </ul>
 > [!WARNING]
-> This is how you write a warning.
+> If the spectrometer did not come to a stop on its own then the trial may be dropped
+<ul> Forward fill missing column headers</ul>